billspat/hpcc_megadetector/README.md

 1. Get Tensorflow for GPU running on the HPC.
 Good luck.
 You will most like need create a virtual env and load that.
    See the SB in this repo for an example name.
 I did not save the commands to install TF and I know I"ll be sorry later.

-2. Clone the poject  megadetector GUI somewhere (does not need to be in this folder).
-This has a reformulation of the megadetector, so you dodn't need the original Megadetector code, and we won't be using the GUI part.
+2. Clone the poject  megadetector GUI somewhere (does not need to be in this folder).  https://github.com/petargyurov/megadetector-gui
+This has a reformulation of the original megadetector project, so you dodn't need the original Megadetector code.
+Also wewe won't be using the GUI part of the Megadector-GUI project, but the python code in it is really helpful

-3. copy the python folder out of the "megadetector GUI" to a folder in this project called ?mdapi?
+3. copy the python folder out of the "megadetector GUI" to a folder in this project.

+   `cp -r megadetector-gui/engine mdapi`

    Note the Python code adds this folder to the python path so it can import it.

-4. download the models from the original Megadetector project to the "models" in this repository (URL?)
+4. download the models from the original Megadetector project from https://github.com/microsoft/CameraTraps/blob/master/megadetector.md#download-links into the "models" folder here.
+An Example model file is `md_v4.1.0.pb`

 5. create folders "photos" to hold input photos and "output" for the output